tscs37/statra/statra.md

 The standard trigger is usually a functional trigger.
 Sometimes conditional triggers may be used.

 A contract will traverse states until no further trigger is found.
-The contract will evaluate *all* triggers, so it is in the interest of users and developers to keep the number of transitions *from* a state small to avoid lengthy computation.
+The compiler will enforce mutual exclusivity of triggers by checking if two transitions *could* logically be triggred at the same time.
+This does not mean the contract could ever enter such state, but this makes checking on compiler-side easier.

+A one-way exclusivity is enough; the only condition is that under all circumstances only one transition can ever be triggered, no matter how insane the state is.

+As not transitioning out of a state is perfectly legal, the compiler won't enforce to always use a transition.

 If more than 1 transition is found, the contract throws.